 Most financial institutions that run physical branches offer dismal interest rates on their savings accounts.
 American Express is not one of them.
-Over the last year, the American Express® High Yield Savings Account has offered APYs between 0.40% and 1.90%.
+In recent years, the American Express® High Yield Savings Account has offered APYs between 0.40% and 1.90%.
 The current rate of 0.40%, is effective as of March, 11, 2021.
 These rates demolish the national average.
 Plus, Amex compounds interest daily and pays it monthly.
 The bank has no monthly fees or minimum balance requirements.
 And you can open an account with an amount of your choice.

 Barclays Online Savings Account